-State of California

-AIR RESOURCES BOARD

-Executive Order G-70-10-A

-Relating to the Modification of the Certification of the Vapor Recovery System for Delivery Tanks Equipped for Bottom Loading

-Pursuant to the authority vested in the Air Resources Board (ARB) by Health and Safety Code Section 41954; and

-Pursuant to the authority vested in the undersigned by Health and Safety Code Section 39515 and 39516;

-IT IS ORDERED AND RESOLVED: That except as provided below, the certification of the vapor recovery system for delivery tanks equipped for bottom loading is hereby modified to allow more flexibility in the system design and installation.
+State of California AIR RESOURCES BOARD Executive Order G-70-10 Relating to the Certification of the Vapor Recovery System for Delivery Tanks Equipped for Bottom Loading Pursuant to the authority vested in the Air Resources Board (ARB) by Health and Safety Code Section 41954; and Pursuant to the authority vested in the undersigned by Health and Safety Code Sections 39515 and 39516: IT IS ORDERED AND RESOLVED: that except as provided below, the vapor recovery system for delivery tanks equipped for bottom loading is hereby certified for use on gasoline delivery tanks.
 The system certified hereby is described in Exhibits I and II, attached hereto.
-The system is to be installed in compliance with either American Petroleum Institute Recommended Practice 1004, dated September 1, 1977, or Truck Tank Manufacturers Association Recommended Practice 45-74, dated June 19, 1974.

-IT IS FURTHER ORDERED AND RESOLVED: That the vapor recovery system, including the delivery tank, be in compliance with the provisions in Title 19 of the California Administrative Code and, in particular, the provisions of subchapter 11 of Chapter 1 thereof.
+The system is to be installed in compliance with either American Petroleum Institute Recommended Practice 1004, dated September 1975, or Truck Tank Manufacturers Association Recommended Practice 45-74, dated June 19, 1974.
+IT IS FURTHER ORDERED AND RESOLVED: that the vapor recovery system, including the delivery tank, be in compliance with the provisions in Title 19 of the California Administrative Code and, in particular, the provisions of subchapter 11 of Chapter 1 thereof.

-IT IS FURTHER ORDERED AND RESOLVED: That the system certified hereby shall in actual use meet the performance criteria for gasoline delivery tanks adopted by the ARB on August 25, 1977.
+IT IS FURTHER ORDERED AND RESOLVED: that the system certified hereby shall in actual use meet the performance criteria for gasoline delivery tanks adopted by the ARB on April 18, 1977.
 Compliance with these criteria shall be a condition of this certification and, if not met, shall constitute grounds for revocation, suspension, or modification of this certification.

-IT IS FURTHER ORDERED AND RESOLVED: That any alteration in the equipment, parts, design, or operation of the system certified hereby is prohibited and deemed inconsistent with this certification, unless the alteration has been approved by the undersigned.

-Executed at Sacramento, California this 18th day of Nova
+IT IS FURTHER ORDERED AND RESOLVED: that any alteration in the equipment, parts, design, or operation of the system certified hereby is prohibited and deemed inconsistent with this certification, unless the alteration has been approved by the undersigned.
+Executed at Sacramento, California this 29 day of July, 1977.